-- 4.1.2. m-Mag Portal.
-The m-Mag Portal hosts the content provider's mobile magazine and is a web server which: - Provides the mobile magazine portal that is linked into a mobile Operator's portal. - Integrates with the m-Mag tool bar to enable a content provider to upload and maintain a mobile magazine on the m-Mag portal. - Integrates value added services into the mobile Operators network via the m-Mag Operator Integration subsystem. - Provides reporting and statistics to the mobile Operator and the mobile magazine owner on subscriptions and revenue share.
-This reporting module uses WIT's RBS product to report on individual magazine and publishing company revenue shares.
+2.2.2. m-Mag Portal.
+The m-Mag Portal hosts the content provider's mobile magazine and is a web server which:

+- Provides the mobile magazine portal that is linked into a mobile Operator's portal. - Integrates with the m-Mag tool bar to enable a content provider to upload and maintain a mobile magazine on the m-Mag portal. - Integrates value added services into the mobile Operators network via the m-Mag Operator Integration subsystem. - Provides reporting and statistics to the mobile Operator and the mobile magazine owner on subscriptions and revenue share.
+This reporting module uses WIT's RBS product to report on individual magazine and publishing company revenue shares. - Provides basic Customer Relationship Management (CRM) functionality to support churn management, customer queries, and market research.